khaledalmaarii/HackTricks-wiki/physical-attacks/firmware-analysis/firmware-integrity.md

 ## Firmware Integrity

-The **custom firmware and/or compiled binaries can be uploaded to exploit integrity or signature verification flaws**.
+**custom firmware and/or compiled binaries can be uploaded to exploit integrity or signature verification flaws**.
 The following steps can be followed for backdoor bind shell compilation:

 1. The firmware can be extracted using firmware-mod-kit (FMK).
 2. The target firmware architecture and endianness should be identified.